jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-04-being-an-ally.markdown

 people than can play at once.
 In general, just try to be inclusive of team mates even when you don't necessarily speak with them all the time.

+### Events\*\*

+Whenever you find yourself at a conference, meet up, or similar event, check and _adjust_ your assumptions.
+Folx you meet there are _probably_ your colleagues.
+In other words, they are probably not employees of the venue, caterers, recruiters, or HR people (unless the event is related to one of these things).
+These are your peers that are there for the same reasons you
+are: to learn, to network, to better themselves, etc. Treat them like the peer and colleague that they are and definitely _do not_ assume that they are there for another purpose.

 ## Conclusion

 This is far from an exhaustive list of methodologies to being an ally in the